illogicalNetwork/LogicEFTBot/README.md

 <p align="center">
   <b>To have the bot join your channel, please head to https://illogical.network/' </b><br />
   To make sure the bot can bypass any URL restrictions, please make sure you type <br />
-  <code>/mod LogicEFTBot</code> <br />in your chat after authorizing.
-Once you 'authorize' the bot should join your channel!
+  <code>/mod LogicEFTBot</code> <br />in your chat after authorizing (or /VIP the bot).
+Once you 'authorize' the bot should join your channel within 1-2 minutes!
 </p>

 ### Usage